marina-dunn/SENG499/README.md

 Processed data points are currently relative to first data point (x0 - x:y0 - y).
 Some ideas for other point references, center of cluster (k-means), mean point.
 Could also repfresent points at distance angle from a mean point (could perhaps identify convex or concave curve of mouth)

+# Docker
+docker compose can be used to launch the application There are 2 volumes that are used for the application: input and output These volumes allow the container to be run for testing without needing to rebuild it

+1) Put files you want to analyze in the input folder
+2) Run docker-compose up
+3) Resulting data.csv file is put in output folder

+When code is changed used docker-compose up --build